This is fluid and will likely evolve as I encounter new ideas, meet new people, and enter new environments.

 Yeah, now that we've come this far, life seems pretty dark.
 But I'm pretty optimistic.
 I'm certain that we've expanded our bandwidth before, and we can do it again.
 Not in the sense of transcending our biology, like expanding our view of electromagnetic spectrum, but we've found ways to make more of reality accessible.

-Writing let us think with more than we could hold in our heads at once, extending what we could process.
-New conceptual frameworks like calculus let us conceive of not things unknown to us but those were outside the space of possible thoughts.
+We're not like the puny bug.
+New conceptual frameworks (e.g. calculus, to an extent) let us conceive of not things unknown to us but those were outside the space of possible thoughts.

-I think I should work on important problems using existing frameworks, but I should now stay alert for where the frameworks break.
-I say this because thinking alone likely won't get me very far.
+I should work on important problems using existing frameworks because that's fulfilling on its own.
+But now, I should stay alert for where the frameworks break.

-- Build something new.
-If it works and was previously impossible, I've expanded bandwidth.
-If it doesn't work = likely just philosophizing
+• Build something new.
+If it works and was previously impossible, I've expanded bandwidth

 my purpose